-Micro experiences are short term experiences that give initial insight into a position or career of interest.
+Micro-experiences are short-term experiences that give an initial insight into a position or career of interest.
 They are a way to start small with building experience — which can make them easier to fit into your busy schedule.
-Engaging in these short term projects or experiences will prepare you for more robust experiences such as internships, research, or leadership opportunities, so you’ll be competitive in the job market.
+Engaging in these short-term projects or experiences will prepare you for more robust experiences such as internships, research, or leadership opportunities, so you’ll be competitive in the job market.

 - Project-Based Experience: Gain project-based experience through the Maroon and Gold Network or Parker Dewey, where you can find short-term paid professional assignments ranging from 5-40 hours

 - Externships: An externship is an opportunity for students to engage in practice-based learning and observation in a specific field of interest.
 In its most simple form, it is the opportunity for students to shadow a more experienced professional in the industry that the student is interested in pursuing.
 The duration of an externship is much shorter than that of an internship.
 An externship doesn’t require the same amount of time or level of commitment.

 Finding micro-experiences and more robust experiences like internships and research opportunities takes time, and if you keep trying you will eventually have success.
 Reach out to a CLA career counselor at any time in this process for additional support.
 If an opportunity did not work out for you, there are other ways to develop personally and professionally.
 Watch this video for ideas on how to keep moving towards your career goals.